aleen42/PersonalWiki/Programming/JavaScript/Framework/react/interactivity_dynamic_uis/interactivity_dynamic_uis.md

 <div onClick={() => this.tick()} />
 ```

-It's recommended to bind events in the constructor so that they are only bound once (for better performnce):
+It's recommended to bind events in the constructor so that they are only bound once (for better performnce, especially implementing [shouldComponentUpdate()](https://facebook.github.io/react/docs/component-specs.html#updating-shouldcomponentupdate) with a [shallow comparison](https://facebook.github.io/react/docs/shallow-compare.html) in the child components.):

 ```js
 constructor(props) {